Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Willson Contreras At The Plate

-- Among qualifying hitters, he ranks 88th in batting average, while his on-base percentage ranks 36th and he is 72nd in slugging.
+- Among qualifying hitters in MLB action, he ranks 82nd in batting average, 34th in on-base percentage, and 67th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.